jocoandonob/LCM/README.md

 2. Open your web browser and navigate to `http://localhost:7860`

-3. Choose between LCM-SDXL, LCM-LoRA, LCM Image-to-Image, or LCM-LoRA Image-to-Image tabs:
+3. Choose between LCM-SDXL, LCM-LoRA, LCM Image-to-Image, LCM-LoRA Image-to-Image, or LCM-LoRA Inpainting tabs:
    - **LCM-SDXL**: Uses the full fine-tuned model (default guidance scale: 8.0)
    - **LCM-LoRA**: Uses the lightweight LoRA adapter (default guidance scale: 1.0)
    - **LCM Image-to-Image**: Transform existing images (default guidance scale: 7.5)
    - **LCM-LoRA Image-to-Image**: Transform existing images with LoRA (default guidance scale: 1.0)
+   - **LCM-LoRA Inpainting**: Edit specific areas of images (default guidance scale: 4.0)

 4. Enter your prompt and adjust the parameters:
    - **Prompt**: Describe the image you want to generate
-   - **Initial Image**: Upload an image to transform (for image-to-image tabs)
+   - **Initial Image**: Upload an image to transform (for image-to-image and inpainting tabs)
+   - **Mask Image**: Upload a mask image for inpainting (white areas will be edited)
    - **Number of Steps**: Control the number of inference steps (1-10)
    - **Guidance Scale**: Adjust the influence of the prompt
      - LCM-SDXL: 1.0-20.0 (default: 8.0)
      - LCM-LoRA: 1.0-20.0 (default: 1.0)
      - LCM Image-to-Image: 1.0-20.0 (default: 7.5)
      - LCM-LoRA Image-to-Image: 1.0-20.0 (default: 1.0)
+     - LCM-LoRA Inpainting: 1.0-20.0 (default: 4.0)
    - **Strength**: Control how much to transform the initial image (0.0-1.0, image-to-image only)
      - LCM Image-to-Image: 0.0-1.0 (default: 0.5)
      - LCM-LoRA Image-to-Image: 0.0-1.0 (default: 0.6)